Toxic Work Environment: The Signs You Need to Get Out

 - You deserve to work in a safe, considerate work environment where people are supportive and encourage your growth

-- Making a change may feel overwhelming now, but once you decide to make a change, you’ll be amazed how it transforms your life
+- Making a change may feel overwhelming now, but once you decide to make a change, you’ll be amazed at how it transforms your life

 What would you say if your friend told you they don’t like their coworkers, they haven’t gotten a promotion in years, and they aren’t listened to?